leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/visual_effects/blur.rst

    X, Y

 Rotation
-   Control the Rotation of the blurriness.
+   Control the Rotation of the blur.

 Example